Pirates vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- Pittsburgh has played as an underdog of +180 or more twice this season and split those games.
+- Pittsburgh has played as an underdog of +200 or more once this season and won that game.

-- The moneyline set for this matchup implies the Pirates have a 35.7% chance of walking away with the win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Pirates have a 33.3% chance of pulling out a win.

-- Pittsburgh and its opponents have hit the over in 42 of its 84 games with a total this season.
+- So far this season, Pittsburgh and its opponents have hit the over in 43 of its 85 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!